keamncube/keamncube.github.io/Projects.md

   </div>
   <div class="col col-md-6" markdown="0">
   <!-- replace title with your title -->
-  <h2>Estimating the effects of macroprudential and finacial regulation. </h2>
   <!-- replace author with your name and link -->
   <p> Author <a href="https://https://keamncube.github.io/">X. Sibande, D. Nxumalo, K. Mncube, S. Koch, N. Viegi.</a> </p>
   <!-- replace with the date of publication -->
   <p>Publish Date</p>
   <!-- replace with your text -->
   <p align="justify"> This paper estimates and contrasts the impact of macroprudential and financial inclusion policies.
-The results suggest that macroprudential policy is working as intended as it is associated with increases in interest rates on unsecured lending rates, decreases in short-term secured and mortgage lending rates.  </p>
+We find that announcements of prudential
+regulation are associated with an increase in secured lending, while the implementation of prudential regulation is associated with an increase in unsecured lending.
+Furthermore, the estimated effects of efforts aimed at extending credit to households have no impact on bank lending to households but increase secured lending to corporates.
+The two regulatory approaches overlap with regard to lending to corporates.  </p>

   </div>